Visual Management

 5S controls can go beyond what is realistic and practical.
 Other times you'll find 6 lights stacked on a pole and no idea what signal they represent.
 Some may be blinking and others solid.

 This can be too much for workers and management to understand.
-Or there may be complex statistics displayed that only Six Sigma manager is familiar with, and the operator and supervisors will not understand.
+Or there may be complex statistics displayed that only the Six Sigma manager is familiar with, and the operator and supervisors will not understand.

 Below are some examples of visual management, some simpler than others and we use them in our everyday lives.